hayatoito/google-step-tsp/README.md

 - You might want to [watch the repository](https://help.github.com/articles/watching-repositories/) so that you get a notification when new question is posted.

-### Group

-- It is okay to work as a group if you prefer.
-The number of members in one group should be less than 5.
-Please use one GitHub repository per a group.
-You should mention who are the members in `README.md` file.

 ### Code of Conduct

 - You can get an assistance only from other STEP students or me.
-Please refrain from getting an assistance from any other person.
+Please refrain from getting an assistance from any other people (e.g. your friends, other Googlers, etc).
 - Use your best judgment when using third party libraries.
 No one wants to review code which just uses third-party libraries.
 - It is okay to use built-in libraries provided by programming languages.